 The handbook was translated in French by Jean-Louis Solignac.
 With his knowledge as an aerodynamics expert and with his experience he has contributed a lot to the improvement of the handbook.

-Aerodynamics in the directorate of aerodynamics of the national French research institute O.N.E.R.A.
+directorate of aerodynamics of the national French research institute O.N.E.R.A.

 (Office National d'Études et de Recherches Aérospatiales).
 You can

-find his translation of the handbook here on the
+find his translation of the handbook here on the French

 The equations presented in the handbook are used in several calculating tools.
 Thereby underlies the following method of calculation.

-This way, you get the total forces of lift and propulsion of the flapping wing at a fixed moment of time of the flapping cycle.
+In this way, you get the total forces of lift and propulsion of the flapping wing at a fixed moment of time of the stroke cycle.
 The corresponding wing twisting, the profile- and induced drag can be determined in the course of this calculating scheme, too.

 This process is repeated in equal time segments of the wing stroke motion.
 Thereby, the changed factors as for instance the distribution of circulation, conditions of oncoming airflow or the dihedral of the wing form the basis.
 At the same time, stationary conditions are postulated.
 It is therefore presumed that the airflow does not change during the time span of calculating.
 Furthermore, unsteady airflow behaviour is not considered.